 US = 65%, UK = 50%, Jordan 73%

 Trends in such research could be seen to support cultural differences in obedience/resistance

 But, closer inspection of cross-cultural differences criticises this (see how we can build awesome evaluation in?)

 Eg; Italy found to have 85% obedience levels, but their version of the shock generator only went to 330 volts...

 All countries have generally had slight differences in their procedures, so we can't be sure culture has an effect

 Actually, the more similar the replication, the more similar the results are to the original; so maybe obedience is UNIVERSAL

 You need a partner: label yourselves A or B

 You will need to research your factor to identify what it is and how we might expect it to influence level of obedience (AO1) and what possible arguments/evidence might there be for or against it (AO3)

-Use the help sheet for your group if you are unsure
+Use the help sheet for your info you are unsure

 Send out some researchers!